kavehmz/qugo/README.md

 > Note: As you see AddTask is a much lighter operation than RemoveTask.
 Because to make sure **We don't lose trace of running jobs in case of any crash** RemoveTask will add a log of running tasks in Redis.
 In case of crash that can be used to find those affected tasks.

+### Language

+This is a classical problem suited for those languages that support concurrency the best.
+Naming some Scala, Erlang, Go.

+Sometimes there are restrictions about picking language.
+If I was forced to use a language because of restrictions I would then find the best tools for helping me as concurrent programming is all about communication (between Threads, Actors,... or what else is that language design).

+Here **I picked Go** as it is a powerful concurrent language.
+But I didn't choose is over Scala. **I picked Go to play with this language a bit more** and finish the task in less than a day.

+I would say for a production system based on my understanding **I would pick Scala** in general.
+Go for some usages.
+Erlang in some rare cases.

+Beside language we need to know this is a concurrency problem (please note it is different than parallelism) and we need to use/apply the related best practices there.

 I had some assumptions about the design.
 - I just used my understading of problem to avoid lenghty discussions.
 For a real product I dont look for a solution until I understand the problem properly.
 It is vital to understand all aspects of a problem to be able to offer a good solution.
 There are different solutions in IT world for a reason.
 There is no sivler bullet.